Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Non-employed students aged 16 to 19 who are participating in a Prince’s Trust Team Programme are eligible to receive the bursary in the same way as any other student participating in an eligible, publicly funded course.

-ESFA does not expect students on distance learning provision to need help from the bursary fund because they do not have the kinds of costs the bursary fund is intended to cover (for example, transport, equipment and uniforms).
-In the rare instances where an institution identifies that such a student does require financial help, support should be provided in-kind help rather than by cash payments.
-For example, providing a temporary travel pass for the student to attend exams.
+ESFA does not expect students on distance learning provision to need help from the bursary fund.
+This is because they do not have the kinds of costs the bursary is intended to cover (travel, equipment and uniforms, for example).
+In the rare instances where an institution identifies that such a student does require financial help, institutions should provide support should in-kind rather than by cash payments.
+An example could be providing a temporary travel pass for the student to attend exams.

-Students must meet the residency criteria in ESFA funding regulations for post-16 provision in the 2018 to 2019 academic year.
-This document also specifies the evidence institutions must see and retain for audit to confirm eligibility.
+Students must meet the residency criteria in ESFA funding regulations for post-16 provision.
+This document also specifies the evidence institutions must see and retain for audit to confirm eligibility for post-16 funding.

 Accompanied asylum seeking children (under 18 with an adult relative or partner)